uoftcprg/pokerkit/README.rst

    state.fold()  # Antonius
    state.check_or_call()  # Dwan

-Below shows the flop dealing and actions.
+Below are the flop dealing and actions.

 .. code-block:: python